simsong/cacm_understanding_database_reconstruction/problem_analysis.md

 Once the attacker has generated every constraint possible from the given information, he can input the constraints into a SAT solver.
-In this example, we run the zebra problem through the open-source, freely available software PicoSAT written in C.
+In this example, we run the zebra problem through PycoSAT, a free Python wrapper of PicoSAT.

 The results: (**tabulate in latex**)
 ~~~